 Graduate Student Recruitment

 Undertaking a PhD program in clinical psychology is a big deal and it takes a special skill set to both succeed and enjoy its rigors and challenges.
 Recruiting is about me trying to find applicants who are best-suited to meeting these challenges and who will genuinely embrace and enjoy the process.
 I typically welcome into the lab one incoming graduate student each Fall.
 Successful applicants are admitted to the clinical psychology doctoral training program at NIU, for which admission is highly competitive.
-Of course the numbers vary from year to year, but it is typical for us to receive ~200 applications (for 2017, we received 181) for an entering class that ranges from ~6-8.
-In a given year, anywhere from 25-45 students apply to work in my lab (for 2017, there were 36 applicants who listed being interested in my lab).
+Of course the numbers vary from year to year, but it is typical for us to receive 200-250 applications for an entering class that ranges from ~6-8 (for 2021, the class is 9 strong).
+In a given year, anywhere from 25-45 students apply to work in my lab.
 These applicants represent exceptionally strong candidates for graduate training and I am fortunate to have several outstanding students working with me.
 The top applicants (generally, 40-45 overall to the program and 5 specific to my lab) are invited to our Interview Day in February and offers of admission are made soon thereafter.
-(Personally, I find this event to be an enjoyable experience all-around.)
+Personally, I find this event to be an enjoyable experience all-around.
 My graduate students are recruited nationally and have come to DeKalb from undergraduate institutions in (alphabetically) California, Florida, Illinois, Michigan, Minnesota, New York, North Dakota, Ohio, Pennsylvania, West Virginia, and Wisconsin.
 Each person is unique, but if there are similarities that run across the students who are most successful, these would include being intellectually sharp, highly conscientious and hard-working, emotionally grounded or "even," comfortable with increasing and appropriate independence, and genuinely motivated to pursue research.
 They are also kind, friendly, good-humored, and low-ego/low-entitlement people who work well together rather than in competition against each other.
 I encourage collaboration and am appreciative of this sense of "lab family."
 You will find a brief introduction to each lab member by visiting the relevant page on this website (links at left).

 A word about “match” or “fit” is important.
 First, regarding the research domain, students who intend to train solely for a career in full-time clinical practice typically are not a good match for my lab.
-That is, the research expectations likely are too intensive/time-consuming for those without a strong interest in research endeavors.
+That is, the research expectations of both the lab and program likely are too intensive/time-consuming for those without a strong, genuine interest in research endeavors.
+However, the majority of my students have gone on to careers that involve a majority applied work and training roles.
+I have become somewhat less research active over the years from the perspective of running my own studies into which I plug students.
+Rather, the research being performed in the lab IS the work of its graduate members.
+Whereas I initially wrote this point to warn prospective applicants about research rigor, I feel equally compelled to convey that my lab is no research factory and I am not churning out research and publications at a rate comparable to some of my impressive, valued OCD/anxiety-focused colleagues.
+I see myself as a good fit for a scientist-practitioner modeled program.
 Second, it clearly is the case that a degree of compatibility is critical to a successful advisor-advisee relationship in what is truly a challenging program of study.
 To me, this means that an applicant’s skill set and areas of interest must be reasonably in line with mine.
 It does not, however, mean that I recruit students who profess to want to study precisely what already is being done in the lab.
 This will be clear from a review of the research completed by former students.
-Rather, “match” refers to identifying students who are likely to bring strong skills and work ethic to the study of psychopathology domains in which I can provide substantive supervision (broadly construed: anxiety, mood, and personality).
-Those whose primary interest is OCD, however, are most welcome to apply!
-Of late, most of my graduate students have been focused on OCD-relevant issues and this has had a strong influence on transitioning the lab to a more experimental focus.
+Rather, “match” refers to identifying students who are likely to bring strong skills and work ethic to the study of psychopathology domains in which I can provide substantive supervision (broadly construed: anxiety, mood, and [less and less these days] personality).
+Those whose primary interest is OCD, however, have offered the best fit to my lab dating back several years.
+In fact, most of my graduate students have been focused on OCD-relevant issues and that occurrence had a strong influence on transitioning the lab to a more experimental focus.